ashleykleynhans/pelican/content/2023/07/getting-started-with-runpod-serverless.md

-Title: Getting Started with RunPod Serverless
+Title: Getting Started with Runpod Serverless
 Date: 2023-07-16
 Author: Ashley Kleynhans
-Modified: 2024-11-28
+Modified: 2026-03-19
 Category: DevOps
 Tags: devops, runpod, serverless, ai, gpu, cloud, docker
-Summary: This post helps you to get started with [RunPod](https://runpod.io?ref=2xxro4sy)
+Summary: This post helps you to get started with [Runpod](https://runpod.io?ref=2xxro4sy)
     Serverless for hosting and scaling your AI applications in the cloud.
 Status: Published

-## What is RunPod?
+## What is Runpod?

-[RunPod](https://runpod.io?ref=2xxro4sy) is a Cloud Hosting Provider that allows you to rent Docker containers that are attached to various different sizes of GPU instances so that you can benefit from their Cloud GPU for running your AI tasks if you don't have a powerful enough
+[Runpod](https://runpod.io?ref=2xxro4sy) is a Cloud Hosting Provider that allows you to rent Docker containers that are attached to various different sizes of GPU instances so that you can benefit from their Cloud GPU for running your AI tasks if you don't have a powerful enough